Have you added a new furry friend to your household?

 The topic of where to put a dog’s crate has various opinions depending on your type of dog and who you ask.

-One common recommendation for day crate training is to place the crate where your dog can see others, such as a family room.
+One standard recommendation for day crate training is to place the crate where your dog can see others, such as in a family room.
 This way, your pup doesn’t feel isolated or alone during the process.
 However, you want to avoid a spot with too much foot traffic because your dog might get too excited and want to leave the crate.

-Keep in mind don’t place your dog’s crate near anything that can pose a risk, such as near wires or curtain cords that could make their way inside the crate.
+Don’t place your dog’s crate near anything that can pose a risk, such as near wires or curtain cords that could make their way inside the crate.
 If your dog isn’t as extroverted, you can also place the crate in a quiet corner to provide more of a safe space.

 It’s often recommended to place the crate in your bedroom at night so that your dog feels safe while sleeping.
 You’re also able to know when your dog needs to go potty.